ESIPFed/data-help-desk/docs/step_by_step/overview_of_planning.md

 <!-- prettier-ignore -->
 1.  **Plan for Question Handling**
     - Design forums for researchers to ask questions.
-For virtual events, this could be through monitoring online platforms, social media, or dedicated Q&A sections.
+This could be through monitoring online platforms, social media, or dedicated Q&A sections.
 Have a Question Referrer who monitors these platforms and directs questions to appropriate experts.
     For unanswered questions, record them for follow-up.
 1.  **Consider Offering Workshops or Demos**
     - Include demonstrations of relevant tools and platforms and consider offering workshops on key topics like data citation and data management plans.
-Recorded resources can be valuable if live attendance is low for virtual meetings.
 1.  **Be Approachable**
     -   Remember that researchers may not always know what questions to ask, so be approachable and help them understand the scope of the data help